Rabios/nelua-fun/sigil/BUILDING.md

 # Building

-The test requires binary distribution of [SIGIL](http://libsigil.com) so:
+The bindings requires binary distribution of [SIGIL](http://libsigil.com) so:

 1. Download the build depending on your platfornm from downloads there...
 2. Create folder named `lib` in this directory.